Buyeo Seodong Lotus Festival

-The festival was launched 20 years ago in an effort to promote the harbor city of Busan as a port-side tourist destination.
-The event has grown to become one of the city’s biggest festivals, offering visitors of all ages the opportunity to view and experience various cultural programs and performances.
+The festival was launched 20 years ago in an effort to promote the harbor city of Busan as a port-side tourist destination and was Korea’s first general ocean festival.
+However, now the event has grown to be one of the city’s biggest festivals, offering visitors of all ages the opportunity to view and experience various cultural programs and performances.
 The festival will also feature a handful of star-filled concerts such as the Cass Summer Concert, Busan International Hip-hop Festival, the Busan International Rock Festival and the 7080 Family Love Concert.

-Busan Sea Festival will be held at five beaches throughout the city: Haeundae, Gwangalli, Songdo, Dadaepo and Songjeong until Aug.
-7. For more information, visit www.seafestival.co.kr.
+Busan Sea Festival will be held on five beaches throughout the city: Haeundae, Gwangalli, Songdo, Dadaepo and Songjeong until Aug.
+7. For more information, visit www.seafestival.co.kr

-Similar to the Seoul palaces’ nighttime tours, Suwon Hwaseong Fortress will soon be open to visitors who want to take a nighttime stroll at the historic site.
+Similar to the Seoul palaces’ nighttime tour openings, the Suwon Hwaseong Fortress will soon be available to visitors who want to take a nighttime stroll in the historic structure.

-Until July 17, the Suwon Cultural Foundation will open the UNESCO World Heritage Suwon Hwaseong and Hwaseong Haenggung Palace to the public for a nighttime program known as “Moonlight Tour at Suwon Hwaseong.”
-Participants can enjoy programs such as poetry readings and traditional performances.
+From May 21 to July 17, the Suwon Cultural Foundation will open the gates to the UNESCO World Heritage Suwon Hwaseong and Hwaseong Haenggung Palace to the public for a special nighttime program known as “Moonlight Tour at Suwon Hwaseong.”
+Participants can enjoy various programs such as exploring the palace, attending poetry reading and watch various traditional performances.

-Tickets cost 20,000 won and must be purchased in advance at interpark.com.
+Tickets are listed at 20,000 won and must be purchased in advance at interpark.com.